haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/howtos/debug.md

 To compress files and copy them to your local machine:

 1. SSH to the environment.
-3. Enter the following command:
+3.	输入下面的命令：

 		tar -czf /tmp/<file name>.tgz <directory list>

-	For example, to compress the `vendor` directory only, enter
+	例如， to compress the `vendor` directory only, enter

 		tar -czf /tmp/vendor.tgz vendor
 4. On your local environment with PhpStorm, enter the following commands: